mwganson/pdwrapper/README.md

 * Add scaling support
 * 0.2021.10.02.rev2
 * fix placement issue where PDWrapper was first object in Body
-* If TipManagement is Automatic, also manage PatternBase if PatternBase = TipBase
+* If ShapeManagement is Automatic, also manage PatternBase if PatternBase = TipBase
 * remove some commented lines
 * use fp.Body (name of body) rather than active body
 *